 - Activities involving groups of more than 12 persons require written authorization from the Department.

-- Display or consumption of alcoholic beverages in public is prohibited.
+- Display or consumption of alcoholic beverages or marijuana in public is prohibited.

 - Commercial activities are prohibited except by written authorization from the Department.

 Horseback/Bicycle Riding & Hiking

 - Horseback and bicycle riding only on roads designated for these uses.
 No riding in cultivated or planted fields, or on eroded areas.
 No cross country riding is allowed.

 - Hiking is welcome.

 - Riders, cyclists and hikers should be mindful of all open hunting and trapping seasons.
 Please avoid engaging in these activities when they may interfere with hunters, anglers and wildlife watchers.

 - Blaze orange hat or blaze pink clothing is recommended for non-hunters during hunting seasons.

 Resource & Property Damage

 - It is unlawful to construct or occupy any permanent structure (including a permanently-affixed tree stand) except by Department permit.

 - It is unlawful to plant, manipulate, cut, mutilate, destroy, or remove vegetation or to remove other minerals, artifacts or other property from this area.
 Metal detecting/artifact hunting is prohibited.

 - Berry picking and gathering of mushrooms or other fruits is allowed.